timrodz/Simplex-game-engine/README.md

 # Simplex-game-engine
 A simple and eficient javascript game engine compatible with electron or cordoba!

-#Features
+# Features
-1.Entity Based (every object inside the engine is treated as an entity);
+1. Entity Based (every object inside the engine is treated as an entity);
-2.AABB Collision detectio.
+2 .AABB Collision detectio.
   Filterable
   general
-3.Layer system
+3. Layer system
-4.Vector 2 Math
+4. Vector 2 Math
-5.Basic user Input (mouse and single key strokes) 6.Custom Event Listeners for your game.
+5. Basic user Input (mouse and single key strokes)
+6. Custom Event Listeners for your game.
 7  renderer with controllable framerate.

-#Example
+# Example

 ```Javascript
 /*Calls the renderer.
 By default it will have it´s framerate set to 60fps